 If your tooth has been completely knocked out, acting quickly is of the utmost importance.
-The sooner you can get emergency dental care, the more likely it is that you will be able to make a full recovery.
+The sooner you can get to an emergency dentists, the more likely it is that you will be able to make a full recovery.
 Often, the dentist is able to put your original tooth back in place.
 However, if too much time has passed, the tooth may be rejected, and you will have to discuss other treatment alternatives with your dentist.

 In the event that your tooth is knocked out, rinse both your mouth and the tooth with water.
 Avoid touching the root of the tooth as much as possible.
 If you are able to slide the tooth back into the socket and reseat it, do so.
 Even if the positioning isn’t ideal, don’t worry—the dentist can fix that.
 If you can’t, keep the tooth moist in a cup of milk or in your cheek, and hurry to the dentist.

 Root Canal Pain

 If you have had a root canal and you are in extreme pain, it could mean that the root canal failed or that the dentist who provided you with this care did not take the entire root out.
 Sadly this is a common problem we have seen and it requires another root canal to fix.
 Please give us a call if you are experiencing this kind of pain.

 How We Can Treat Your Dental Pain